Reporting standards and availability of data, materials, code and protocols

 - Availability of materials

-- Availability of computer code
+- Availability and peer review of computer code and algorithm

 - Experimental protocols